Vis4Sense/student-projects/2023-2024/readme.md

 - Reduce the requirement list to 4~5 points if you can
 - for the UI design, identify the components that will be the research contributions in the paper and focus on those first

+Jianwen
+- Read the verdant papers on the project page: https://kaixu.me/2023/09/16/machine-learning-provenance-for-hyperparameter-tuning/
+- Recruite potential users, interview, and create the requirement list
+- Start the UI design

 # 4 Dec 2023 (trading)
 - Kai: